Do you want to know more about how partner organisations work?

 12.30pm to 1.30pm

-Book a place: Youth Service and Young Carers booking.
+Book a place: Essex Fire and Rescue

-Book a place: SETDAB booking.
+Book a place: Essex Police

 These sessions are free to attend but you may be charged for cancellation.
 There is £10 for non-attendance.